Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Discussion

 \subsection{Trade-offs}

-One significant benefit of measuring T$\Phi$M is that the instantaneous cross-phase modulation (XPM) is measured in addition to the transient phase signal.
-The XPM contributes additional context about the structure of the sample related to nonlinear refractive index variations across the sample \cite{XPMSS_wilson}.
-TAM will also measure instantaneous phenomena, such as two-photon absorption, but this does not give the same structural clarity as XPM and is instead specific only to materials and molecules resonant with the sum of the pump and probe energies.
+One significant benefit of measuring T$\Phi$M is that XPM is measured in addition to pump-induced transients.
+The XPM contributes additional context about the structure of the sample related to nonlinear refractive index variations across the sample \cite{XPMSS_wilson}, though it carries no information about excited-state lifetimes.
+TAM will also measure instantaneous phenomena, such as two-photon absorption, but this does not give the same structural clarity as XPM and is instead specific only to materials and molecules resonant with the sum of the pump and probe energies (with peak intensities sufficient for exciting nonlinear processes).

 The microscope design presented here allows for a simple conversion between transient phase and transient absorption measurements.
 However, it utilizes an orthogonally polarized probe-reference pair.
 The probe-reference pair is required to perform the time-integrated interferometric phase measurements, but it is not required to make transient absorption measurements.
 Indeed, often TAM is conducted with only a pump-probe pulse pair.
 One downside of this design is that any sample phenomenon or optical element that spoils the polarization relationship of the probe-reference pair impacts the overall detected signal.
 This was discussed above for the case of the dichroic beam splitter, but the effects of birefringent samples can also be considered.